hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 ## Conclusion

-We just built a Realtime Chat app in 45 Lines of Go.
+We just built a real-time Chat app in 45 Lines of Go.

 The `/say` endpoint processes `name` and `message`.
 The `/listen` endpoint *keep-alive*s Connections and forwards input from `/say`